Keyanswers/RadChart-Function/Readme.md

 #dev.off()
 ```

-#### Dataset Iris.
-It is the Edgar Anderson's Iris Data (it has information about the measures about four feature of the three species of genus Iris)
+#### This is the Iris dataset (Edgar Anderson data).
+It contains data about four features of three species of the Iris genus Dataset Iris.

-Iris dataset with calculated areas
+The Iris dataset with calculated areas

 ```{r}
 data(iris)